bkvanvig/AES/README.md

 Assignment

 AES-256

 128-bit input

 256-bit key

 14 rounds

 if file contains:
-non-hex characters, skip
+-non-hex characters, skip
-less than 64 characters, pad with 0’s on the right Measure how many Mb/sec you can encrypt and then how many you can decrypt.
-Compare speeds Rounds
+-less than 64 characters, pad with 0’s on the right

+Measure how many Mb/sec you can encrypt and then how many you can decrypt.
+Compare speeds

+Rounds

 Do all four steps rounds 1-9, 10th ignore mix columns